teodragovic/teodragovic.github.io/source/_posts/2014-02-10-smashing-book-4-pt2.markdown

 It's hard to see potential performance pitfalls from Photoshop - get to the browser early.

-*TIP:* Following snippet outputs perceived load time to the console (can be also used on elements)
+**TIP:** Following snippet outputs perceived load time to the console (it can be also used on elements)

 ~~~ javascript
 function getLoadTime() {